dlhamilton/route-me/README.md

 # Route Me

-Route me is a python termial program, which runs in the CI mock terminal on Heroku.
+Route me is a python terminal program, which runs in the CI mock terminal on Heroku.
 <br>
-Users can create a graph and find the shortest route to their target.
+Users can create a graph and find the shortest route to a target they can also work out the minimum spanning tree.
 Users can also create a maze, they can choose to solve it them self or use the program to show them the correct path.

 Click here to use the program here: [Route Me](https://route-me-dh.herokuapp.com/)